-Many of Shimano’s road cranksets have four arms, but they’re not evenly distributed around the spindle.
+Many of Shimano’s road cranksets have four arms, but they’re not distributed evenly around the spindle.

-In contrast, SRAM’s 11-speed road bike cranksets have five arms, evenly distributed and with one chainring bolt screwing into the rear side of the crank arm.
+In contrast, SRAM’s 11-speed road bike cranksets have five arms, distributed evenly and with one chainring bolt screwing into the rear side of the crank arm.